 1. Blue Stripes, Union Square

-Located: 28 E 13th St, New York
+📍 28 E 13th Street

-2. Dominique Ansel Bakery, Soho
+2. Dominique Ansel Bakery, SoHo

 If you love hot chocolate, you’ve probably already grabbed a cup from Dominique Ansel Bakery.
 Drinking it is great, but watching the marshmallow flower open up is where the real fun is.

-3. Martha’s Country Bakery, Williamsburg
+3. Martha’s Country Bakery, Multiple Locations

-If you’re looking to kick your hot chocolate game up a notch, the red velvet hot chocolate at Martha’s Country Bakery is what you need.
+To be one of our go-tos for the best hot chocolate in NYC, you need to be creative.
+And if you’re looking to kick your hot chocolate game up a notch, the red velvet hot chocolate at Martha’s Country Bakery is what you need.

-4. Max Brenner, Union Square
+4. Max Brenner, Multiple Locations

-It’s only fitting that a restaurant dedicated to chocolate would make an amazing cup of hot chocolate.
+It’s only fitting that a restaurant dedicated to chocolate would make an amazing cup of hot cocoa.
 In fact, they make nine variations of these sweet liquid treats!
 Some of which include: peanut butter, hazelnut, Mexican spicy hot chocolate, Italian thick, and salted caramel.